MSNBC’s Steve Kornacki keeps going. And going. And going.

 On Tuesday afternoon, Kornacki told his followers on Twitter that he wouldn’t leave the network’s studio “until we’ve got a result.”

-While the veteran King has given him the best run for his money, it’s the bespectacled Kornacki, with his rolled up sleeves and trademark khaki pants, who has captured most of the imagination and wonder on social media and from at least one journalism icon.
+While the veteran King has given him the best run for his money, it’s the bespectacled Kornacki, with his rolled-up sleeves and trademark khaki pants, who has captured most of the imagination and wonder on social media and from at least one journalism icon.

-On “Morning Joe,” Bob Woodward said that MSNBC should give Kornacki a raise — “and a big thank you and whatever awards they give out.”
+On “Morning Joe,” Washington Post associate editor Bob Woodward said that MSNBC should give Kornacki a raise — “and a big thank you and whatever awards they give out.”

 Elahe Izadi contributed to this report.